Close up of Breaking Bad sculpture

 Rhea Seehorn who plays Kim in Better Call Saul

-Rhea Seehorn who plays Kim Wexler in Better Call Saul
+Rhea Seehorn who plays Kim Wexler in Better Call Saul.

 The funny part is that, after waiting another 30 minutes, my son and I decided to leave without seeing the Breaking Bad statue.
 Based on how things were going, we estimated that it would take at least another hour before we’d be able to see the statue.
 So, I returned a few weeks later to visit the statue and give you the scoop on everything you need to know about visiting the Breaking Bad statue.

-Everything you need to know about visiting the Breaking Bad Statue
+Everything you need to know about visiting the Breaking Bad Statue in Albuquerque

-Where is the statue located?
+Where is Albuquerque’s Breaking Bad statue located?

-It is located on the first floor within the west building of the Albuquerque Convention Center, near Hall 3.
+The Breaking Bad statue is located on the first floor within the west building of the Albuquerque Convention Center, near Hall 3.

 Breaking Bad statue near Hall 3 of the west building of the Albuquerque Convention Center

-Breaking Bad statue (from afar) near Hall 3 of the west building of the Albuquerque Convention Center
+Breaking Bad statue (from afar) near Hall 3 of the west building of the Albuquerque Convention Center.

 To enter the west building from the outside, you’ll want to use the 2nd street entrance to the west building (near Tijeras and 2nd street) and use the far left doors.
 I learned this the hard way by literally trying to open every other door of the west building of the Convention Center.